-These images, taken along the course of the River Thames, offer a small glimpse of how the river is inextricably linked to the national psyche, not just by its proximity to the capital but also through its collective history.
+These images, taken along the course of the River Thames, offer a small glimpse of how the river is inextricably linked to the communities who inhabit the surrounding area.
+Physically, emotionally and spiritually the river weaves its way through the southern heart of England carrying with it the collective history of a nation.
 Rich in culture and heritage the river has been the scene of many a spectacle from Royal traditions to industrial innovations.
 Yet it remains a wholly communal river, an inspiration to artists and musicians, a river of leisure, of sport and a place people call home.
 These images are a meditation on a collective connection to the Thames and they reflect the diversity of community and tradition found along the route of the river.

 A Life Between Brackets